Memphis, Egypt: Temple of Aten

-Statues of Rameses II
+Statues of Ramesses II

-The ruins of ancient Memphis have yielded a large number of sculptures representing Rameses II.
+The ruins of ancient Memphis have yielded a large number of sculptures representing Ramesses II.

 Within the museum in Memphis is a giant statue of him carved of monumental limestone, about 10 metres in length.
 It was discovered in 1820 near the southern gate of the temple of Ptah by Italian archaeologist Giovanni Caviglia.
 Because the base and feet of the sculpture are broken off from the rest of the body, it is currently displayed lying on its back.
 Some of the colours are still partially preserved, but the beauty of this statue lies in its flawless detail of the complex and subtle forms of human anatomy.
 The king wears the white crown of Upper Egypt, Hedjet.

 Caviglia offered to send the statue to Grand Duke of Tuscany, Leopold II, through the mediation of Ippolito Rosellini.
 Rosellini advised the sovereign of the terrible expenses involved with transportation, and considered as necessary the cutting of the colossus into pieces.
 The Wāli and self-declared Khedive of Egypt and Sudan, Muhammad Ali Pasha, offered to donate it to the British Museum, but the museum declined the offer because of the difficult task of shipping the huge statue to London.
 It therefore remained in the archaeological area of Memphis in the museum built to protect it.

 The colossus was one of a pair that historically adorned the eastern entrance to the temple of Ptah.
 The other, found in the same year also by Caviglia, was restored in the 1950s to its full standing height of 11 metres.
 It was first displayed in the Bab Al-Hadid square in Cairo, which was subsequently renamed Ramses Square.
 Deemed an unsuitable location, it was moved in 2006 to a temporary location in Giza, where it underwent restoration before being installed at the entrance of the Grand Egyptian Museum in January 2018.
 A replica of the statues stands in a suburb of Cairo, Heliopolis.